awsdocs/amazon-ec2-user-guide/doc_source/optimize_gpu.md

    [ec2-user ~]$ sudo nvidia-persistenced
    ```

-1. Disable the autoboost feature for all GPUs on the instance\.
+1. G2, G3, and P2 instances: Disable the autoboost feature for all GPUs on the instance\.
+**Note**
+GPUs on G4, P3, P3dn, and P4 instances do not support autoboost\.

    ```
    [ec2-user ~]$ sudo nvidia-smi --auto-boost-default=0
    ```
-**Note**
-GPUs on P3, P3dn, and G4 instances do not support autoboost\.

 1. Set all GPU clock speeds to their maximum frequency\.
 Use the memory and graphics clock speeds specified in the following commands\.

-**Note**
-Some versions of the NVIDIA driver do not allow setting application clock speed and throw a `"Setting applications clocks is not supported for GPU …"` error, which you can ignore\.
+   Some versions of the NVIDIA driver do not support setting the application clock speed, and display the error `"Setting applications clocks is not supported for GPU..."`, which you can ignore\.
    + G3 instances:

      ```